-Contrary to open beta testing, closed beta testing is carried out by the selective and limited number of persons, which are being invited by the organization.
+Closed Beta Testing: Contrary to open beta testing, closed beta testing is carried out by the selective and limited number of persons, which are being invited by the organization.
 The software product is not opened to the public.

 After performing the in-house testing of the application in the form of alpha testing, system is handed over to the users to carry out the beta testing of the system, i.e. as soon as alpha testing of the application gets over, beta testing phase starts.

-"Keeping in account the characteristics of beta testing, it may be concluded that the beta testing may be considered desirable for the organizations as it provides feedback of the real-users, useful in improving the software quality, just before its final release."
+Keeping in account the characteristics of beta testing, it can be concluded that the beta testing may be considered desirable for the organizations as it provides feedback of the real-users, which is useful in improving the software quality, just before its final release.

-Explore some of the notable points to be considered while performing beta testing of the system in our related article beta testing check-list.
+Explore some of the notable points to be considered while performing beta testing of the system in our related article beta testing checklist.